stevejhiggs/gulp-webpack-es6-pipeline/README.md

 If you don't like the built in linting rules you can override them in one of two ways:

 * put a .eslintrc file in the root of your project
-* set the .eslintrc setting in the options (see options above)
+* set the esLintFile setting in the options (see options above)

 ## features